andyzeng/visual-pushing-grasping/README.md

 Measure the offset between the midpoint of the checkerboard pattern to the tool center point in robot coordinates (variable `checkerboard_offset_from_tool`).
 This offset can change depending on the orientation of the tool (variable `tool_orientation`) as it moves across the predefined locations.
 Change both of these variables respectively at the top of `calibrate.py`.

-The code directly communicates to the robot via TCP.
+The code directly communicates with the robot via TCP.
 At the top of `calibrate.py`, change variable `tcp_host_ip` to point to the network IP address of your UR5 robot controller.
 With caution, run the following to move the robot and calibrate:

 ```shell
 python calibrate.py